JonnyBro/beatrun/beatrun/README.md

 2. Press a key on your keyboard with the number of the animation you want to install.

 > [!NOTE]
-> If nothing is changed, close the game and/or try run the program with admin priveleges.
+> If nothing is changed, close the game and try run the program with admin priveleges.

 ## Source Code